2022 Alcan Regulations

 panniers or luggage.

-all times.
-Helmets must be DOT or SNELL approved (CE is
+and must be DOT or SNELL approved (CE is accepted for foreign

 - Organizers will transport